lupyuen/lupyuen.github.io/src/auto2.md

 # Upload Test Log

-The lesson we've learnt from Alice, Bob and Chow: It's really helpful to __preserve the Automated Test Logs__!
-(Especially when working across time zones)
+The lesson we learnt from Alice, Bob and Chow: It's really helpful to __preserve the Automated Test Logs__!

+(Especially when collaborating across time zones)

 TODO